The following Lao Tzu quotes can help us to recognise profound inner truths about our lives and become accepting, calm, and fulfilled individuals.

 We should rid ourselves of unnecessary damaging thoughts and ruinous turmoil.
 To do this, we should manifest the facets of the natural world into our psyche and way of life.
 This could mean not resisting an inevitable path your life may take.
 This could also mean not worrying or fixating upon irrelevant hypotheticals about your past or future that can deeply harm you in the present.

 Whatever aspect Lao Tzu urges us to analyse or question about ourselves, the aim should be to expose the inner truths about our existence and to remedy the harmful angst that can loom over us all.

-These Lao Tzu quotes are simple yet thoughtful statements that demonstrate his philosophy and echo the values of Taoism.
+These quotes are simple yet thoughtful statements that demonstrate Lao Tzu’s philosophy and echo the values of Taoism.
 They reveal to us deep-seated inner truths through the importance of calm and acceptance in the face of difficult and painful inner turmoil.

 “A journey of a thousand miles begins with one step.”

 When faced with difficult or what may seem impossible tasks, we can often feel overwhelmed and helpless in light of such situations.
 Perhaps you are trying to repair a broken relationship, grieving for a loved one, or rebuilding your life after bankruptcy.
 These situations are large and arduous struggles that can cause us deep distress.

 However, we can’t overcome them at one leap.
 It takes a long process of gradual acceptance and improvement before you can remedy it or feel content with the dilemma.
 The maxim ‘one step at a time’ can seem trivial but nevertheless rings true.

 “Care about what other people think of you and you will always be their prisoner.”